Constitution of Tennessee

 The original constitution of Tennessee came into effect on June 1, 1796, concurrent with the state's admission to the Union.
 A second version of the constitution was adopted in 1835.
 A third constitution was adopted in 1870 and is the one still in use today, with subsequent amendments.
+The constitution is located in Tennessee's State Library and Archives.

 History

 1796 constitution

+Tennessee held a convention in 1796 to frame their first constitution.
 The original Tennessee state constitution was not submitted to the voters for approval, but it was approved by US Congress, in conjunction with the resolution admitting Tennessee as a state.
 It went into effect on June 1, 1796, when Tennessee entered the Union.